amitaiturkel/-ML-Optimization-Techniques-Ridge-Regression-Gradient-Descent-Logistic-Regression/README.md

-### Exploring Ridge Regression - Analytical Solution
+# Exploring Ridge Regression - Analytical Solution

 For this exploration, I'll delve into ridge regression, a regularization technique used in linear regression to prevent overfitting.
 Our dataset consists of 2D coordinates of cities in Europe, with labels indicating the corresponding countries.

+**To view my interpretations of the topics I am going to discuss, please refer to the "report" PDF file and navigate to the corresponding sections.**

 #### Approach:
 1. **Implement Ridge Regression**: I'll implement the analytical solution for ridge regression, optimizing a linear regression model by minimizing the regularized loss function.